Top 5 Festivals Celebrated in the Himalayas of Nepal : A real experience, never to miss

-This is celebrated for 19-days, but only the last 3-days celebration is opened for the public and is performed in the open area of the monastery in Tengboche, Chiwong, and Thame.
+This is celebrated for 19-days, but only the last 3-days celebration is opened to the public and is performed in the open area of the monastery in Tengboche, Chiwong, and Thame.
 Falls mainly on the month of October or November according to the Tibetan calendar, the head of the Tengboche monastery determines the date according to the ritual ceremony and is made public months ago.
 For details please contact Discover Altitude.

-Mani Rimdu Festival is mainly celebrated in the Monastery and the surrounding areas, where Sherpas and Monks gathered to perform Shamastic appearance with mask dance, ritual ceremony, feasting, etc. every year hundreds of trekkers participates to observe the Mani Rimdu Festival.
+Mani Rimdu Festival is mainly celebrated in the Monastery and the surrounding areas, where Sherpas and Monks gathered to perform Shamastic appearance with mask dance, ritual ceremony, feasting, etc. every year hundreds of trekkers participate to observe the Mani Rimdu Festival.

-When the date for the festival is marked by the monk, preparations are made and the monk practices ritual dance and masks dance prior to the date of the festival.
-Different mandalas are designed by sand, barley flour, etc. which is a symbolic offering to the great soul, and the Tengboche monastery is one of the finest places in the entire Everest region to observe the Mani Rimdu Festival.
+When the date for the festival is marked by the monk, preparations are made and the monk practices ritual dance and mask dance prior to the date of the festival.
+Different mandalas are designed with sand, barley flour, etc. which is a symbolic offering to the great soul, and the Tengboche monastery is one of the finest places in the entire Everest region to observe the Mani Rimdu Festival.

 Mani Rimdu Festival is celebrated to mark the foundation of Tibetan Buddhism by Guru Rinpoche also known as Padma Sambhava.
 His effort to establish ‘Dharma’ or ‘Righteousness’ is remembered throughout the celebration.